Docket (court): Historical usage

 The term originated in England; it was recorded in the form "doggette" in 1485, and later also as doket, dogget(t), docquett, docquet, and docket.
 The derivation and original sense are obscure, although it has been suggested that it derives from the verb "to dock", in the sense of cutting short (e.g. the tail of a dog or horse); a long document summarised has been docked, or docket using old spelling.
 It was long used in England for legal purposes (there was an official called the Clerk of the Dockets in the early nineteenth century), although discontinued in modern English legal usage.

 Docket was described in The American and English Encyclopedia of Law as a courts summary, digest, or register.
-A usage note in this 1893 text warns that term docket and calendar are not synonymous.
+A usage note in this 1893 text warns that terms docket and calendar are not synonymous.

 A 1910 law dictionary states the terms trial docket and calendar are synonymous.